dgraph-io/dgraph/wiki/content/deploy/index.md

 * `/moveTablet?tablet=name&group=2` This endpoint can be used to move a tablet to a group.
 Zero already does shard rebalancing every 8 mins, this endpoint can be used to force move a tablet.

+These are the **POST** endpoints available:

+* `/enterpriseLicense` Use endpoint to apply an enterprise license to the cluster by supplying it as part of the body.

 ## TLS configuration